sndv/dotfilelink/README.md

       content: "[[ -f ~/.aliases ]] && source ~/.aliases\n"

 # If the exact destination path is not known, globs can be used.
 When
-# 'glob_single' is used exactly one match is expected from the glob pattern in
+# 'glob_single' is used, exactly one match is expected from the glob pattern in
 # order to ensure no unwanted changes are made.
 - create:
     - src: firefox.user.js